LLM Prompt

 np.ndarray: Adjustment parameters of shape (bands, 2 * num_images, 1)."""

-def _apply_adjustments_process_image(image_name, input_image_path, output_image_path, scale, offset, num_bands, nodata_val, window_size, calculation_dtype, output_dtype, window_parallel, window_backend, window_max_workers, save_as_cog, debug_logs):
+def _apply_adjustments_process_image(tile_thread_on, tile_thread_workers, image_name, input_image_path, output_image_path, scale, offset, num_bands, nodata_val, window_size, output_dtype, calculation_dtype, save_as_cog, debug_logs):

 Args:

-input_image_path: Path to the input raster image.
+input_image_path (str): Path to the input image to adjust.

 Returns: